 Many people think of velvet as a dark or outdated material because of the applications they’ve seen it in, such as crushed velvet of the 80s or deep reds of Victorian style.

 The truth is, velvet can be preppy, modern, cottage-core, and transitional – and all at once.
-We believe this is why there’s been such a rise in its popularity over the last year.
+We believe this is why they’re one of the biggest trending textiles over the last year.
 It makes a statement while also remaining versatile.
 A bright orange velvet sofa might not be as transitional, but it will always be sure to stand out!

 - Velvet has richer colors